Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • In each program, admission pathways are in place to reflect the School’s fundamental mission — to train health professionals who can deliver high-quality rehabilitation services to Ontario’s French-speaking population and to other Francophone minority communities in Canada in a bilingual health care environment.

 • Where applications are equal, priority is given to Ontario candidates.
-However, 5% of places (2 of 40) are reserved for Indigenous candidates who are Canadian citizens, 45% of places are reserved for Franco-Ontarian candidates (18 of 40), 15% for CNFS candidates (6 of 40), and 12.5% are reserved for candidates from the Outaouais region (5 of 40), while the rest are for candidates from other backgrounds.
-The admissions committees assign a pathway to each application and then group together all the applications in a given pathway.
+However, 5% of places (2 of 40) are reserved for Indigenous candidates who are Canadian citizens, 2.5% of places are reserved for candidates applying through the Social Accountability Initiative, 45% of places are reserved for Franco-Ontarian candidates (18 of 40), 15% for CNFS candidates (6 of 40) and 12.5% are reserved for candidates from the Outaouais region (5 of 40), while the rest are for candidates from other backgrounds.
+The admission committees assign a pathway to each application and then group together all the applications in a given pathway.

 • The committees adhere strictly to these pathways.
 However, the percentage of candidates admitted via each pathway may vary from year to year, depending on the calibre of the applications submitted.